 - Purchase loans (your primary mortgage when you borrow money to buy a house)

-- Home equity loans (also known as a second mortgage), which provide a lump-sum of cash
+- Home equity loans (often used as a second mortgage), which provide a lump sum of cash up front

 - Home equity lines of credit, which allow you to spend from a credit line